 - Create a bucket list and pledge to do one activity every month.

-- Go to the movie theater and go to a movie that you would never normally choose
+- Go to the movie theater and watch a movie that you never normally would choose

 - Sign up for a workout class that you have never done before